Finance

 Your sales team closes a deal.
 You pay them a commission.
 Simple transaction — except under ASC 340-40, that commission might need to sit on your balance sheet as an asset rather than hitting your income statement immediately.

-For SaaS companies, commission accounting has become one of the most operationally complex areas of the revenue standard.
+For SaaS companies, commission accounting has become one of the most operationally complex areas of ASC 606.
 The rules are specific, the exceptions have exceptions, and getting it wrong affects both your income statement and your balance sheet.

 Here's how it works, from KPMG's handbook.